What is an overdraft?

 - Consider completely removing Bounce Protection from your account.
 We can easily remove Bounce Protection from your account if you would prefer.
 You may still be responsible for returned item fees when checks or other transactions on your account are returned.

 - Consider Sweeps.
-A sweep can be set up to transfer funds from a savings account to your checking account in the event of an accidental overdraft.
-A sweep fee of $5.00 is assessed with each transfer but this is less than a Bounce Protection or returned item fee.
+A sweep can be set up to transfer funds from a savings acocunt to your checking account in the event of an accidental overdraft.
+A small sweep fee is assessed with each transfer.
+Stop by a branch or contact us to learn more about getting signed up for sweeps.